jeremybatesDC/jeremybatesDC/README.md

 ### ☕ Ways I've messed up coffee, in order of consequence severity
 ```
-let waysIveMessedUpCoffee = [
-  forgot_water,
-  forgot_grounds,
-  left_in_old_grounds
-  double_water,
-  cup_upside_down_singleCup,
-  carafe_misalignment,
-  carafe_missing
+  - forgot water,
+  - forgot grounds,
+  - left in old grounds,
+  - double water,
+  - single cup upside down,
+  - carafe misalignment,
+  - carafe missing
 ]
 ```

 ### 📚 Fav 11 Sci-Fi Books (trying to cut one more from list)
 ```
-[
-  "On the Beach",
-  "Level 7",
-  "Doomsday Book",
+  - On the Beach,
+  - Level 7,
+  - Doomsday Book,
-  "A Canticle for Leibowitz",
+  - A Canticle for Leibowitz,
-  "Ender's Game",
+  - Ender's Game,
-  "Down & Out in the Magic Kingdom",
+  - Down & Out in the Magic Kingdom,
-  "The Naked Sun",
-  "The Martian Chronicles",
-  "The Sparrow",
-  "Emphyrio",
+  - The Naked Sun,
+  - The Martian Chronicles,
+  - The Sparrow,
+  - Emphyrio,
-  "The Book of Strange New Things"
+  - The Book of Strange New Things
-]
 ```

 ### 📽️ Fav 10 Sci-Fi Movies
 ```
-[
-  "12 Monkeys",
-  "Attack the Block",
-  "Moon",
-  "Mother",
-  "Ad Astra",
-  "Ex Machina",
+  - 12 Monkeys,
+  - Attack the Block,
+  - Moon,
+  - Mother,
+  - Ad Astra,
+  - Ex Machina,
-  "Sorry to Bother You",
+  - Sorry to Bother You,
-  "Blade Runner",
+  - Blade Runner,
-  "The Vast of Night",
+  - The Vast of Night,
-  "Demolition Man"
-]
+  - Demolition Man
 ```

 ### 📽️ Top 5 Christmas Movies According to Science
 ```
-[
-  "The Night Before",
+  The Night Before",
   "Scrooged",
   "Muppet Christmas Carol",
   "Gremlins -- um yeah, you heard me",
   "Die Hard -- Yippee-ki-yay, motherfucker"
-]
 ```

 ### 📺 Top 5 Simpsons Episodes According to Science